github/codeql/docs/language/learn-ql/java/introduce-libraries-java.rst

 For dealing with generic methods, there are classes ``GenericMethod``, ``ParameterizedMethod`` and ``RawMethod``, which are entirely analogous to the like-named classes for representing generic types.

-More information on working with types can be found in the :doc:`tutorial on types and the class hierarchy <types-class-hierarchy>`.
+For more information on working with types, see the :doc:`tutorial on types and the class hierarchy <types-class-hierarchy>`.

 Variables
 ~~~~~~~~~